Who Should Manage Your Investments?

 Setting up the right asset allocation and applying optimal diversification is certainly key, but managing a portfolio also requires managing risk throughout market and economic changes that affect the asset allocation.

-Rebalancing and re-optimising your portfolio manage risk exposure
+Rebalancing and re-optimising your portfolio to manage risk exposure

 In the inevitable case that market and economic activities compromise your original asset allocation, it’s critical to rebalance your portfolio back to its target asset allocation.
 Rebalancing is a function of quantifying and monitoring the portfolio’s exposure to risk, and making sure that you maintain the intended balance of risk and returns in a given portfolio by trading securities when appropriate.